 These DIY bracelets made with Duck Tape are SO easy!
-Make these braided bracelets as a fun kids’ craft idea for summer.
+Make these braided bracelets as a fun kids’ craft idea for a summer boredom buster.
 Teens and tweens will love them.

 Skills Required: Beginner.
 These braided bracelets are extremely easy to make, and once you get the hang out of how to do it, you’ll be making a ton of them!